-- 1. Check the appropriate box: - $[\checkmark]$ Preliminary Information Statement - [ ] Definitive Information Statement - 2.
-Name of registrant as specified in its charter: MONDE NISSIN CORPORATION - 3.
-Province, country or other jurisdiction of incorporation: Republic of the Philippines - 4.
-Securities and Exchange Commission ("SEC") Identification Number: 0000086335 - 5.
-BIR Tax Identification Code: 000-417-352-000 - Address of principal office: Felix Reyes Street, Barangay Balibago, City of Santa Rosa, Laguna Postal Code: 4026 - 7.
-Registrant's telephone number, including area code: +632 7759 7595 - 8.
-Date, time and place of the meeting of security holders:

-Date: June 24, 2022 Time: 10:00 A.M.
-Philippine Time (PHT) Place: To be conducted virtually via https://conveneagm.com/ph/MONDE2022ASM in accordance with the rules of the Securities and Exchange Commission

-- 9. Approximate date on which the Information Statement is distributed to security holders: June 2, 2022 - 10.
-Securities registered pursuant to Sections 8 and 12 of the Securities Regulation Code ("SRC") or Sections 4 and 8 of the Revised Securities Act (information on number of shares and amount of debt is applicable only to corporate registrants):

-Title of Each Class Number of Shares of Common Stock Outstanding Common 17,968,611,496

-11. Are any or all of registrant's securities listed in a Stock Exchange?

-[√] Yes [] No

-If yes, disclose the name of such Stock Exchange and the class of securities listed therein:

-The common shares are listed on the Philippine Stock Exchange.
+1. Check the appropriate box: [ ] Preliminary Information S tatement [ $\checkmark$ ] Definitive Information Sta atement 2.
+Name of registrant as specified in its charter: MONDE NISSIN CORPORATION 3.
+Province, country or other jurisdiction of of incorporation: Republic of the Philippines 4.
+Securities and Exchange Commission (" SEC") Identification Number: 0000086335 5.
+BIR Tax Identification Code: 000-417-35 52-000 6.
+Address of principal office: Felix Reyes Street, Barangay Balibago, City of Santa Rosa, Laguna Postal Code: 4026 7.
+Registrant's telephone number, includi ng area code: +632 7759 7595 8.
+Date, time and place of the meeting of security holders: me (PHT) ly via https://conveneagm.com/ph/MONDE2022ASM in the Securities and Exchange Commission 9.
+Approximate date on which the Inform ation Statement is distributed to security holders: June 3, 2022 10.
+Securities registered pursuant to Sections 8 and 12 of the Securities Regulation Code ("SRC") or Sections 4 and 8 of the Revised Securities Act (information on number of shares and amount of debt applicable only to corporate registrants): Title of Each Class Number of Shares of Common Stock Outstanding Common 17,968,611,496 11.
+Are any or all of registrant's securities li sted in a Stock Exchange? [√] Yes [ ] No If yes, disclose the name of such Stock I Exchange and the class of securities listed therein: The common shares are listed on the Philippine Stock Eychange